Elope In Georgia: everything You Need to Know

 obtaining A Marriage License In Georgia

-In order to legally get married on your elopement day in Georgia, you need to acquire your marriage license and then have an officiant marry you.
+First things first, in order to legally get married on your elopement day in Georgia, you need to acquire your marriage license and then have an officiant marry you.

 For the license, all you need is a valid form of ID and some money (the cost varies by county, but on average is around $60).
 If at least one of you is a Georgia resident, you can apply for a marriage license in any county’s probate court.
 If neither one of you is a Georgia resident, then you will need to acquire a marriage license from the county where your ceremony is being performed.